SDG 13 – Climate Action , Mahi Āhuarangi

 Climate change collaboration with iwi

 Massey's Professor Glavovic is working with a group of trustees who are the mana whenua to a piece of land on the Waitara River in New Plymouth.
 The land faces flood risk, coastal erosion and intensified storms due to climate change.
-This work also involves the New Plymouth District Council.
+This work also involves local government through the New Plymouth District Council.

 Tangimoana and Pūtiki climate response plans